JacobButcher-Github/prosfair/README.md

 ### Game Ending

-The game ends if the Commander is placed in checkmate, very similar to normal chess.
+The game ends if the King is placed in checkmate, very similar to normal chess.
 There are also alternative win conditions which might appear within the separate boards on Realms.

 ### Experience